-Students attending the schools in this district may be required to take medication while at school, either on a short-term or daily basis.
+Students may be required to take medication while at school, either on a short-term or daily basis.
 The role of the district is to protect the health and safety of all students.
 If requested by the parent/guardian, the school will provide an appropriate place for storing the medication and will supervise the dispensing of the medication.
 Generally, medications should be dispensed to students before and/or after school hours under the supervision of the parent/guardian.
 Medications should be dispensed at school only when necessary to meet the health needs of the student.
 Policy 441.4